ROOT™ Periodontal & Implant Centers

 • Scheduling regular periodontal maintenance results in a more comprehensive health profile, allowing your periodontist to monitor your case and address issues before they develop into something more serious, such as heart disease, diabetes, or stroke

 To maximize the benefits and longevity of your maintenance and reduce your risk for developing gum disease, it is critical to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques.
-In addition to practicing consistent and proper oral selfcare, it is also important to schedule regular checkups every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk for developing additional periodontal issues and will continue enjoying a bright and healthy smile.
+In addition to practicing consistent and proper oral self-care, it is also important to schedule regular checkups every six months.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile.

 CONTACT ROOT™